 Porter County Substance Abuse Council Staff

-The community coalition meets virtually every second Thursday of the month.
+The community coalition meets the second Thursday of the month at the Community Foundation, 1401 Calumet Avenue, Valparaiso.
+Public forum - all welcome!
 Follow the link below to view the calendar.

 We value community input.
-Join us at our upcoming meetings and events to talk about prevention, treatment and recovery topics that address abuse and addiction care.
+Join us at our upcoming meetings and events to talk about prevention, treatment and recovery issues and unintended consequences.